Olament/GrinnellWritingLab/README.md

 # Grinnell Writing Lab
 It is a Golang script that check the availability of spots for you so that you do not need to refresh page every ten second.
-It will send you a system-level notification when there exist a avaliable spot.
+It will send you a system-level notification when there is a spot available.
 To prevent exploitation, the the script will **NOT** reserve the spot for you automatically.

 ## Getting Started
 ### Configuration